FTC26532/FTC26532.github.io/2023/index.md

-# 2023-24 NH FLL Champions, on to Worlds!
+# NH Champions, on to Worlds!

+Coach Yu and I can't stop thinking about that moment on Saturday when they announced that the kids had earned a spot at World Championships!
+What an incredible experience, with much more to come!

+---

 ## Metadata